MAMMA: Markerless & Automatic Multi-Person Motion Action Capture: Dataset

 \subsection{\model Synthetic Training Data}

-We train \model exclusively using synthetic data.
-To extend the coverage of existing data, targeting (i) multi-view coverage, (ii) extreme pose, (iii) high-fidelity hands, and (iv) two-person interaction scenarios, we introduce \dataset, an extension of BEDLAM~\citep{black2023bedlam}, containing 2.5M samples (bounding boxes).
+We train \net exclusively using synthetic data.
+To extend the coverage of existing data, targeting (i) multi-view coverage, (ii) extreme pose, (iii) high-fidelity hands, and (iv) two-person interaction scenarios, we introduce \dataset, an extension of BEDLAM~\citep{black2023bedlam}, containing 2.5M samples (crops).

-We create a digital twin of our lab’s physical camera setup by adapting the original BEDLAM pipeline to a 32-camera multi-view configuration.
-We use the calibration data of our physical camera setup to automatically position the virtual cameras with matching extrinsics and focal lengths, capturing a 3$\times$3 meter virtual volume.

-We sample motion sequences from available datasets and capture two additional marker-based (Vicon) datasets: (i) Latin-Dance (2 subjects, 10 dancing sequences, \cref{fig:latinDance}) and (ii) Interacting Couples (2 subjects, 48 two-person interaction sequences, \cref{fig:interactionsCouple}).
+We extend the original BEDLAM pipeline to a 32-camera multi-view configuration using a virtual camera setup.
+We sample motion sequences from available datasets and capture two additional marker-based (Vicon) datasets (\cref{fig:synthetic-data}): (i) Latin-Dance (2 subjects, 10 dancing sequences), and (ii) Interacting Couples (2 subjects, 48 two-person interaction sequences).
 We collect these to supply high-quality interaction sequences missing from BEDLAM.
 We represent all the 3D humans in SMPL-X~\citep{pavlakos2019expressive} format.
-Each generated sequence contains 2--6 synthetic subjects, instantiated at random positions within the capture volume.
-They are randomly assigned one of 100 skin textures (Meshcapade GmbH) which are overlaid with one of 1.7K garment textures.

-In addition to the captured person--person data, we include motions from BEDLAM and MOYO~\citep{tripathi2023ipman}, with up to 6 people in the scene.
-In total, we render 2.8k sequences (5.5 hours) from 8 views, where the first view is randomly selected and the rest via the Farthest Point Sampling (FPS) algorithm on our 32-camera setup, maximizing spatial coverage and projected-pose diversity.
-For lighting and background variety, we use a pool of 95 HDR images.
-We render at 6fps, 2056$\times$1504px, roughly twice the resolution of BEDLAM, to ensure much finer detail in the hand regions.
-In addition, we save per-subject segmentation masks, depth maps, and per-vertex visibility.
-The resulting dataset consists of 955k images.
+See \supmat for rendering details.
+We save per-subject segmentation masks, depth maps, and per-vertex visibility.
+We also generate per-vertex contact labels for floor and subject interactions by computing the Sign Distance Function (SDF) along with the surface normals.
+The resulting dataset consists of 955k images (\cref{fig:synthetic-data}).

 For the dense-landmark ground truth, we sample 512 vertices from the SMPL-X body using Farthest Point Sampling (FPS), assigning more weight to vertices on the hands, feet, and head.
 This provides the network more information for smaller and more articulated body regions, as seen in \cref{fig:landmarks}.
-We categorize our data into three sub-datasets:
+Our curated dataset can be categorized into three sub-datasets:

 \textbf{\dataset-S (Single Person):} We sample SMPL-X motion sequences from the BEDLAM data pool, which offers a wide range of motions and body shapes.
 To broaden the pose distribution, we augment it with sequences from the MOYO training set.